Introduction to DOS

 - We have direct access to the BIOS and its underlying hardware.

-- Due to its size, it will “boot” much faster than any windows version, thus it will run in a smaller system.
+- Its size will “boot” much faster than any windows version; thus, it will run in a smaller system.

 - No multi-tasking supported by the OS.